Sem-Del/PuzzlePlatformer/README.md

 # Puzzle Platformer
 This github page is for the game 'Puzzle Platformer'.
 Here you can see the code of the game and how it works.
 The project started original because I wanted to make a game as project for school.
 At the moment you have a basic begining world with the begining of a great story (even if I say so myself).
 There is alot of improvement that can be done but... thats with everything right?

 This project may not update further but for now.
 I hope you like the project and have fun playing it!
 Here is some extra info that may be usefull for some people:

 ## Download
 You can download the game by the [releases tab](https://github.com/Sem-Del/PuzzlePlatformer/releases) for Windows and Mac in a zip file.
+You can find it under assets.

 ## How to install for Windows:
 - First download the file named 'PuzzlePlatformerGameWindows.zip'.